ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 2.md

 We can translate this into simpler terms.
 Remember that OLS is fitting the line that minimizes the squared residuals.
 This line has two components, the *slope* of the line and its *level* (or intercept).
 OLS is not just about finding the right slope, is also about finding the right vertical location of the best line.

 If you drop from the equation the constant term because it has no clear economic meaning, you run the risk of mispecifying your model.
-Droping the constant term is forcing the model to find the best slope when the interepct is zero: $Y_i = 0 + \beta_1 x_1 + \varepsilon$.
+Dropping the constant term is forcing the model to find the best slope when the interepct is zero: $Y_i = 0 + \beta_1 x_1 + \varepsilon$.

+Another way to see that $\beta_0$ is to be included for *technical* reasons more than because of its economic interpretation is that in most cases, the domain of the value of the regressors does not inlcude zero, therefore the constnat term falls outside the region of relevant data of the regression (see the plot below)
+.

 The effect of dropping the constant can be seen in the plot below.
 Let's use again the automobile information from the previous section and add to the scatter plot two regression lines.
 One with an estimated constant, and a second one with no constant.